ada-url/ada/README.md

 Specification for URL parser can be found from the [WHATWG](https://url.spec.whatwg.org/#url-parsing) website.

+We also include a C wrapper for portability.

 The Ada library passes the full range of tests from the specification, across a wide range of platforms (e.g., Windows, Linux, macOS).
 It fully supports the relevant [Unicode Technical Standard](https://www.unicode.org/reports/tr46/#ToUnicode).